rustatian/Algos_Rust/LeetCode/Medium/docs/leftmost_columt_with_at_least_a_one.md

 A binary matrix means that all elements are 0 or 1.
 For each individual row of the matrix, this row is sorted in non-decreasing order.

-Given a row-sorted binary matrix binaryMatrix, return leftmost column index(0-indexed) with at least a 1 in it.
+Given A row-sorted binary matrix binaryMatrix, return leftmost column index(0-indexed) with at least A 1 in it.
 If such index doesn't exist, return -1.

 You can't access the Binary Matrix directly.
-You may only access the matrix using a BinaryMatrix interface:
+You may only access the matrix using A BinaryMatrix interface:

     BinaryMatrix.get(x, y) returns the element of the matrix at index (x, y) (0-indexed).
-    BinaryMatrix.dimensions() returns a list of 2 elements [n, m], which means the matrix is n * m.
+    BinaryMatrix.dimensions() returns A list of 2 elements [n, m], which means the matrix is n * m.

 Submissions making more than 1000 calls to BinaryMatrix.get will be judged Wrong Answer.
 Also, any solutions that attempt to circumvent the judge will result in disqualification.